 Betty Crocker was born in a boardroom of The Washburn-Crosby Company of Minneapolis in 1921.
 A flood of questions from the public about baking had been overwhelming the company for years, so in a brilliant marketing move, Washburn-Crosby created a personality to answer all of the inquiries individually.
-They combined the last name of a recently retired company executive, William Crocker, with the first name Betty because it was thought to sound warm and friendly.
+They combined the last name of a recently retired company executive, William Crocker, with the first name Betty–a name they thought sounded warm and friendly.
 Next, they decided that it would be more intimate to sign responses with Betty’s name in handwriting rather than a typed valediction.
 Betty Crocker’s signature came from a secretary who won a contest among the female employees of Washburn Crosby.
 That signature is still used by Betty Crocker today.

 In 1924, Betty Crocker acquired a voice with the radio debut of the nation’s first cooking show on WCCO radio.
 The Betty Crocker Cooking School of the Air became such a big hit that it expanded to thirteen other regional radio stations.
 Each station had their own “Betty” who read from a script produced in Minneapolis.
 The Betty Crocker School of the Air ran for 24 years, making it one of the longest running radio shows in history.
 In 1928, the top six milling companies, including the Washburn-Crosby Company, merged together to form one—General Mills.